Particular/docs.particular.net/samples/step-by-step/sample.md

 ## Defining messages

-First, the messages that will be used by the system must be defined.
+First, define the messages that will be used by the system.
 The client will send a `PlaceOrder` command to the server, and in response, the server will publish an `OrderPlaced` event.

 There is a difference between commands and events.
 A **command** is a request to perform a task, which is sent to one specific location.
 In contrast, an **event** is an announcement that something has happened, which is published from one location and can be consumed by multiple subscribers.